fourstix/Elfos-TMS9118-Demos/docs/ANSIDEMO.md

 </table>

 **Notes:**
-- The sequences \r\n and \n\r are interpreted as a single new line.
+- The character sequences \r\n and \n\r are interpreted as a single new line.
-- The sequence \\ denotes a single literal backslash character.
+- The character sequence \\ denotes a single literal backslash character.
-- The sequence \xhh denotes a hexadecimal byte value of hh.
+- The character sequence \xhh denotes a hexadecimal byte value of hh.
 For example, \x1b would give the Escape character denoted by \e.
-- The sequence \e denotes the escape character (\x1b).
+- The character sequence \e denotes the escape character (\x1b).
-- The sequence \c can be used to send a particular color byte such as \x4f to the display.
+- The character sequence \c can be used to send a particular color byte such as \x4f to the display.
 The first four bits of the color byte denote the TMS9X18 foreground color and the lower four bits denote the TMS9X18 background color.
 - A zero (Transparent color) in the upper 4 bits will leave the foreground color unchanged, and a zero in the lower 4 bits of the color byte will leave the background color unchanged.
 - Horizontal tabs do not wrap around to the next line, and vertical tabs do not wrap around to the first line of the screen.
+- The control character \g (Shift Out) will shift the text colors according to the ANSI Shift Color table below.
+- The control character \a (Alert) will swap the text foreground and background colors.
+- The control character sequence \a\g (Alert, Shift Out) duplicates the ANSI graphics sequence \e[5m (Blink).
+- The control character \a (Alert) duplicates the ANSI graphics sequence \e[7m (Reverse).
+- The control character \d (Shift In) duplicates the ANSI graphics sequence \e[0m (Reset).

 ## Supported ANSI Sequences

 **Note:**
 - All ANSI Escape sequences start with the characters *\e[* (0x1b0x5b).
-- An erase sequence ends with *J*, and only 1 erase sequence *\e[2J* (erase screen) is supported.
+- An ANSI erase sequence ends with *J*, and only 1 erase sequence *\e[2J* (erase screen) is supported.
 - All the other supported sequences are ANSI graphics sequences.
 - All ANSI graphics sequences end with *m*.
 Multiple graphics sequences may appear in a single ANSI escape sequence separated by a *;* (semicolon).
 - For example the ANSI sequence *\e[1;37;44m* would set the text foreground color to Bright White and the background color to Blue.